 Here is the list of the top 7 rare diseases around the world

-Progeria is a genetic condition that occurs as a new mutation which is characterized by a dramatic appearance, quick aging in childhood.
+Progeria is a genetic condition that occurs as a new mutation and characterized by a dramatic appearance, rapid aging in childhood.
 There is no cure for Progeria.
-Hutchinson-Gilford progeria is the first of the rarest disease in the world
+Hutchinson-Gilford progeria is the first of the rarest disease in the world.

-This disease does not have a medical name, but doctors have been able to call it a neuromuscular disease wherein the muscles in the body slowly deteriorates, which restricts movements.
+This disease does not have a medical name, but doctors have been able to call it a neuromuscular disease wherein the muscles in the body slowly deteriorate, which restricts movements.